Covid-19 Updates

 - effectively denies an individual equal access to a University program or activity.

-- Title IX sexual harassment is a subset of sexual harassment that occurs in the United States and: 1) on campus; 2) as part of the University’s operations; 3) in locations, events, or circumstances over which the University exercised substantial control over both the respondent and the context in which the prohibited conduct occurred; and/or 4) in buildings owned or controlled by a student organization that is officially recognized by the University.
+- Title IX sexual harassment is a subset of sexual harassment that occurs in the United States and: 1) on campus; 2) as part of the University’s operations; 3) in locations, events or circumstances over which the University exercised substantial control over both the respondent and the context in which the prohibited conduct occurred; and/or 4) in buildings owned or controlled by a student organization that is officially recognized by the University.
 Title IX sexual harassment occurs when:

-- unwelcome conduct is determined by a responsible person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the University’s education program or activity.
+- unwelcome conduct on the basis of sex or pregnancy or related conditions (not including conduct on the basis of gender, gender identity, gender expression, or sexual orientation) is determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the University’s education program or activity.

 - Unwelcome sexual advances, including touching or sexual comments.